Desio: History

-The town is known for being Pius XI’s birthplace, information which the road sign on Desio’s border recalls.
+The town is known for being the birthplace of Achille Ratti, later Pope Pius XI (born 1857, elected Pope 1922, died 1939), information which the road sign on Desio’s border recalls.
 In the centre, more precisely in Via Pio XI 4, tourists and citizens can visit the Pope’s house every Sunday.
 On November 20, 1998, it was instituted the International Studies and Documentation Center Pius XI, at the presence of Mgr.
 Maurizio Galli.
 On 28 May 2022, Desio’s hospital was named after Pius XI to celebrate the 100th anniversary of the Pope’s election.

 Marco Sportiello, A.C.
 Milan goalkeeper, was also born in Desio.

 Gabriele Oriali, former Inter‘s icon and 1982 FIFA World Cup winner with Italy, lives in Desio.